Poly Canyon Hike, SLO

 More Like This

-Watch out for poison oak.
-It is in huge clumps all along the path, but the path is wide so there's no reason you should come into contact with it.
-Kids and pets will need to be careful though.
+Watch out for poison oak if you have kids or pets.
+It is in huge clumps all along the path, but the path is wide so there's no reason an adult should come into contact with it.

 After your hike, check out the Cal Poly Plant Conservatory (open M-F 9-5).
-You are allowed to walk inside its rooms and observe the plants.
-There are also many flowers in pots and growing around columns on the lovely patio outside.
+You are allowed to walk inside its humid (smelly) rooms and observe the plants.
+On the lovely patio outside, there are many flowers in pots, including wisteria growing around columns.

 After, you can have a coffee at Scout Coffee on campus near the Cal Poly Welcome Center.
 It is a twelve minute walk away.